akshaya1255/Quote_Gallery/README.md

 ---

-A React based frontend project that fetches and displays 1454 quotes.
+A React based frontend project that fetches and displays quotes.
-The quotes are presented in a clean, simple theme based UI with simple animations along with a Navbar and responsive design.
+The quotes are presented in a clean, simple theme based UI with simple animations along with a Navbar, Footer and various other features which are explained below.

 ---